anuraganand789/todo/README.md

 # todo
 A todo app in C language.
+It supports multiple Todo Lists.

 Currently, it supports
 1. Reading of Todos